Colour Gemstones

 Green Emerald Buying Guide

-Emeralds are precious gemstones used in traditional and contemporary jewellery and known for their green tones.
-Verdant green, vivid and lush - -earn more about the properties of emeralds and if an emerald is the best choice for your ring.
+Emeralds are precious gemstones used in traditional and contemporary jewellery and known for their vivid, lush and verdant green tones.
+Learn more about the properties of emeralds and if an emerald is the best choice for your ring.

 What are emeralds?